Historic Greene & Greene Home Restoration

-The Darling Residence is the only Greene & Greene house in the City of Claremont, CA and has “always been considered a local showplace,” according to City records.
-In 1903, architects Charles and Henry Greene were commissioned by Mary Reeve Darling to design a house in Claremont.
-It was their first commission outside Pasadena, and a significant turning point in the evolution of the Greene & Greene design aesthetic that would lead to the world-renowned Gamble and Blacker houses.
+The Darling Residence was designed by world-renowned architects Charles and Henry Green for Mary Reeve Darling in 1903.
+It was their first commission outside Pasadena and a significant turning point in the evolution of the Green & Green design aesthetic that would lead to the incomparable Gamble and Blacker houses.